 This is one of the main reasons I enjoy exercising outdoors.
 Hendricks County prides itself on providing beautiful, well-kept and clean parks and trails.
 No matter the season, there is always natural beauty to view!

 Several Hendricks County local landmarks are located in/near trails and parks.
 You can see the historic 1876 Whipple Iron Truss Bridge within Washington Township Community Park, 115 S. County Road 575 East, Avon, while enjoying the 5-plus miles of trails.

-Children all over Hendricks County enjoy the many playgrounds, splash pads, basketball courts, creeks and fishing ponds located within/near parks and trails.
+Children enjoy the many playgrounds, splash pads, basketball courts, creeks and fishing ponds located within/near parks and trails.
 Take time after a family run/walk/bike ride to check out these fun amenities.

 Other popular playgrounds include Washington Township Community Park, Hummel Park and Arbuckle Acres.
 Avon Town Hall Park features a 9-acre fishing lake, and a 5.5-acre fishing pond is located in Sodalis Nature Park, 7700 S. County Road 975 East, Plainfield.

-The majority of parks/trails in the county are either located on or near a main thoroughfare.
-Also, plenty of parking is always available.
+The majority of parks/trails in the county are either located on or near a main thoroughfare with plenty of parking available.

 10. Convenient to Local Establishments